cuthbertLab/music21/music21/documentation/source/installing/installAdditional.rst

 essentially a program that makes writing (and finding bugs in) other programs much easier.
 Eclipse is set up primarily for editing in Java, but the add-in PyDev makes it extremely powerful for creating Python scripts as well.
-In addition, the SVN features of Eclipse let you stay updated with the latest versions of music21.
-Eclipse + PyDev + Git is the only supported method for developers to contribute to music21.
+Eclipse + PyDev + Git is the only supported method for developers to get help in contributing to `music21`.

 Details are at :ref:`usingGit`